cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-pipeline/content/labs/declarative-basics.md

 weight: 1
 ---

-In this first set exercises we will [create a GitHub Org Folder Pipeline project](), get an overview of the [basic fundamentals of the Declarative Pipeline syntax](#basic-declarative-syntax-structure), get an [introduction to Kubernetes based agents](#kubernetes-agents-with-cloudbees-core) and learn how to [add conditional logic to a Declarative Pipeline](#conditional-execution-with-when).
+In this first lab we will [create a GitHub Org Folder Pipeline project](), get an overview of the [basic fundamentals of the Declarative Pipeline syntax](#basic-declarative-syntax-structure), get an [introduction to Kubernetes based agents](#kubernetes-agents-with-cloudbees-core) and learn how to [add conditional logic to a Declarative Pipeline](#conditional-execution-with-when).

 ## Create a GitHub Organization Folder Pipeline Project